datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador.md

 Array of header names whose casing should be forced, both when proxied to upstream services and when returned downstream to clients.
 For every header that matches (case insensitively) to an element in this array, the resulting header name is forced to the provided casing in the array.
 Cannot be used together with 'proper_case'.
 This feature provides overrides for Envoy's normal [header casing rules](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_conn_man/header_casing).

-Enables overriding the case of response headers returned by Ambassador.
+Enables overriding the case of response headers returned by $productName$.
 The `header_case_overrides` field is an array of header names.
-When Ambassador handles response headers that match any of these headers, matched case-insensitively, they will be rewritten to use their respective case-sensitive names.
+When $productName$ handles response headers that match any of these headers, matched case-insensitively, they will be rewritten to use their respective case-sensitive names.
 For example, the following configuration will force response headers that match `X-MY-Header` and `X-EXPERIMENTAL` to use that exact casing, regardless of the original case in the upstream response.

 ```yaml
 header_case_overrides: